 How to sell your property

 Sometimes the task of selling your home can feel as big as the property itself, and coronavirus has only added another layer of complexity – including the possibility of 'virtual' viewings.
-In this guide, we'll discuss having your home valued, the costs of selling, tips on choosing an estate agent and ideas for getting the maximum price.
+In this guide, we'll discuss getting your home valued, the costs of selling, comparing estate agents and getting the maximum price for your property.